evejouni/Cartoon-Images-CV-Project/README.md

 - The interface is located in the templates folder

-- The template is saved in the generator.pth file.
+- The model is saved in the generator.pth file.